flwidmer/ultimate-profile-builder/readme.txt

 4. UPB shortcodes will become available for use via content box of the site pages.

-Also, there will be “UPB” tab available on Dashboard to manage various settings.
+Also, there will be **Ultimate Profile Builder** tab available on Dashboard to manage various settings.

 == Frequently Asked Questions ==